Shavinder/flow/content/about/_index.md

 categories: ["Profile"]
 ---

-{{< figure src="/img/profile.jpg" title="ICBC certified driving instructor" height="200" width="200" >}}
+{{< figure src="/img/profile.jpg" title="Licensed Driving Instructor" height="200" width="200" >}}
-Hello, I am Shavinder Dandiwal, an ICBC certified driving instructor.
-I hold Master degrees in fields of literature and Education.
-I also have several years of experience in college teaching.
+Hello, I am Shavinder Dandiwal, licensed as a driver training instructor under the Motor Vehicle Act, BC.
+I also hold Master degrees in fields of literature and Education and I have several years of experience in college teaching.

 Teaching and instruction skills come naturally to me.
 I am always eager to help my students achieve their learning targets.
 My focus is to develop strong foundation of conceptual understanding and then develop on it using dedicated practice.